qualisys/qualisys_drone_sdk/README.md

 - In case of emergency, press `Ctrl` + `C` in the terminal window to terminate the program.

+- White running the example scripts, Press `Esc` to stop the program and attempt to calmly land the drone.

 ### [cf_solo.py](examples/cf_solo.py)

 This script demonstrates a basic scenario using the Qualisys motion capture system to control the flight path of a Crazyflie.
 The script commands the Crazyflie to: